TSampson92/SecuritySimulation/README.md

 # SecuritySimulation
-An Agent-Based model of different event security configurations for CenturyLink Field in Seattle, Washington
+An Agent-Based model of different event security configurations for Tacoma Dome* in Seattle, Washington

+*The goal is to abstract to multiple event venues